cymymc/Personal-References/README.md

     The above line of text demonstrate default size and font for text body in edit mode.
-    Current lines of text will be boxed in gray container after 2 tabs in edit mode.
+    Text in this gray box is created after 2 tabs in edit mode.

 *italicized text* -----> * quote desired text with *asterisk* without space at the ends*